Twins vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 62 hits with 17 doubles, eight home runs and 30 walks.
+- Torkelson has recorded 63 hits with 17 doubles, eight home runs and 30 walks.
 He has driven in 34 runs with two stolen bases.

 Torkelson Recent Games